Introduction

 | Account creation and management | Email address or relay address, age, password hash, SSO provider ID | Contract (Art.
 6(1)(b)) | Active: indefinite.
 Post-deletion: SSO IDs nulled immediately; full purge within 60 days. | No name or username collected at registration. |

 | Identity verification via SSO (Google / Apple) | SSO provider ID, email or relay address | Contract (Art.
-6(1)(b)) | 60 days post account deletion | SSO provider IDs must be included in the 60-day purge. |
+6(1)(b)) | 60 days post account deletion | SSO provider IDs nulled immediately on account deletion; full purge within 60 days. |

 | Search and discovery — visibility preferences | Visibility toggle preferences | Art.
 9(2)(a) explicit consent (and Art.
 6(1)(a) consent) | Active: until changed or account deleted.
-Post-deletion: 60 days. | Art.
-9 almost certainly applies — inference of sexual orientation possible.
-Standalone consent UI at preference-setting required before EU launch.
-Solicitor to confirm. |
+Post-deletion: 60 days. | Consent requested at the point visibility preferences are first set.
+May be withdrawn at any time in the app. |

-| Snap grid — content storage (active / forgotten connections) | Images and text messages | Contract (Art.
+| Snap grid — content storage (active / Forgotten connections) | Images and text messages | Contract (Art.
 6(1)(b)) | Deleted immediately on account deletion by either user. | |

-| Snap grid — content storage (removed / reported connections) | Images and text messages | Contract / erasure obligation | Deleted immediately on removal or report. | |
+| Snap grid — content storage (Removed connections) | Images and text messages | Contract / erasure obligation | Deleted immediately on removal. | |

 | Push notifications | FCM token | Consent (Art.
 6(1)(a)) | Until account deletion or permission withdrawal. | |

-| Content moderation — automated scanning | Reported images and messages (transient) | Legitimate interests (Art.
+| Content moderation — report-triggered automated scanning | Reported images (transient) and reported user's text content (transient) | Legitimate interests (Art.
 6(1)(f)) / Legal obligation (OSA 2023) | Transient — not stored by Google.
-Scan scores stored in PostgreSQL for 1 year post account deletion. | Google Cloud processes content in memory only. |
+Scan scores stored in PostgreSQL for 1 year post account deletion. | Google Cloud Vision AI and Natural Language API (sentiment + moderateText categories).
+Suspension triggered only where high-risk signals detected; otherwise flagged for human review. |

 | Content moderation — report records | Report record, scan scores, moderation decision, timestamp | Legitimate interests (Art.
 6(1)(f)) / Legal obligation (OSA 2023) | 1 year post account deletion of reported user. | |

 | Automated account suspension | Account status | Legitimate interests (Art.
-6(1)(f)) | Until human admin review completes. | Constitutes ADM under Art.
-22. Human review follows every suspension. |
+6(1)(f)) | Until human admin review completes. | Constitutes ADM under Arts.
+22A–22D (Data (Use and Access) Act 2025).
+Human review follows every suspension. |

 | Account deletion — data purge | All account and profile data | Legal obligation (UK GDPR Art.
-17) | Within 60 days of deletion trigger. | CONFIRMED: AccountPurgeService runs nightly at 03:00 UTC, 60 days after deletedAt.
-SSO provider IDs nulled immediately on deletion trigger. |
+17) | Within 60 days of deletion trigger. | SSO provider IDs nulled immediately on account deletion.
+Full purge within 60 days. |

-| Law enforcement disclosure | Variable — depends on request | Legal obligation (Art.
+| Law enforcement disclosure (ad hoc) | Variable — depends on request | Legal obligation (Art.
 6(1)(c)) | As required by law. |